marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dshiftr.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DSHIFTR, right shift, combined, shift, right

 .. _dshiftr:

-.. index:: DSHIFTR

-.. index:: right shift, combined

-.. index:: shift, right

 DSHIFTR --- Combined right shift
 ********************************